urfdvw/Password-Keeper/README.md

 # Password Keeper
 A handy DIY off-line password management device.

-*This project is published under CC3.0 BY-NC-SA.
-This license lets others remix, adapt, and build upon your work **non-commercially**, as long as they credit you and license their new creations under the identical terms.*

 ## Why
 This DIY project is a USB password management device for people who
 - hate auto-saving passwords on browsers